mkrul/pet-registry/documentation.md

 - Use consistent element querying strategy across all test cases for the same component
 - Use getByLabelText for file inputs in Material-UI components instead of test IDs
 - Wait for conditional elements to appear after async actions in tests
+- Support directories must be explicitly loaded in rails_helper.rb
+- Helper modules should be namespaced to avoid conflicts
+- Auth specs should use dedicated helper methods for headers
+- Request specs need proper Content-Type headers
+- Keep auth helper methods focused and reusable
+- Use contexts to group related test scenarios
+- Maintain consistent header handling across specs

 Testing Best Practices:
 - Use renderWithProviders helper for consistent test setup with Redux and Router